 A rapidly growing day-old chick needs higher protein than an actively laying hen or a bird in molt, for example.
 Each age and stage of a bird’s development—throughout its life and throughout the calendar year—commands a different ration.

-Always feed young chicks starter feed or broiler feed, depending on their purpose, and offer this free-choice, meaning, make it available at all times.
+When feeding young chickens, offer starter feed or broiler feed, depending on their purpose, free-choice, meaning, make it available at all times.

 Laying hens should be offered a layer feed, designed with the proper amount of protein for hens actively laying eggs.
 Birds in molt need higher protein in general; feathers consist of more than 85 percent protein, and it takes a lot of energy to grow new feathers.
 This can often be supplemented in other ways.